 What is a Community Health Worker?

 Community Health Workers (CHW’s) improve health outcomes in our communities as they are the bridge between communities and healthcare.
 CHW’s are frontline public health workers who are trained to provide culturally appropriate health education, information, social support, and connect people with services they need.
-WCDHD currently has five certified CHW’s, one of which is a Spanish-speaking interpreter, on staff to aid in prevention and education in the community.
+WCDHD currently has four certified CHW’s, one of which is a Spanish-speaking interpreter, on staff to aid in prevention and education in the community.

 What can a Community Health Worker do for you?